lgngrvs/logangraves.com/posts/ait-k-complexity.md

-# Algorithmic Information Theory and Friends
+# Algorithmic information theory and friends
 Date: 2024-08-15
-Tags: technical
+Tags: technical notes
 Type: post
 Desc: Incomplete notes from when I was younger on algorithmic information theory.